Saint Peter's Abbey, Salzburg: Music archive

 As a result of contact with notable musicians of Salzburg, St Peter's possesses a significant collection, much of it in holograph, with works by Johann Ernst Eberlin, Anton Cajetan Adlgasser, Leopold and Wolfgang Amadeus Mozart, Joseph Haydn, Sigismund von Neukomm, Robert Führer, and Karl Santner.

 Other collections

 The abbey also owns collections of paintings, church treasures, artworks, minerals, furniture, musical instruments, a coin cabinet, and a cabinet of natural curiosities (not accessible).

 Institutes in St Peter's

 Institute for Benedictine Studies

-In order to give young German-speaking Benedictine monks and nuns the opportunity to learn more about monastic subjects, the Salzburg Abbots' Conference of 2000 set up the Institute for Benedictine Studies to serve the study of and research into the Rule of St Benedict (Regula Benedicti).
-The director is Dr. Michaela Puzicha OSB.
+In order to give young German-speaking Benedictine monks and nuns the opportunity to learn more about monastic subjects, the Salzburg Abbots' Conference set up an Institute for Benedictine Studies in 2000.
+It was devoted to the research on the Rule of St Benedict.
+The Institute closed when the director, Michaela Puzicha, retired in 2022.

 Austrian Liturgical Institute

-Through the endeavours of Father Adalbero Raffelsberger, St Peter's was one of the earliest homes of liturgical revival in Austria.
-In 2001, the Liturgical Institute of the Austrian Bishops' Conference was attached to it.
+St. Peter's was one of the earliest centers of liturgical revival in Austria.
+Since 2001, the Austrian Bishops' Conference's Liturgical Institute has been based in the archabbey.